Universal sectors in superconformal defects: Universality from the holographic description

 where $g^{AdS_2}_{\mu\nu}=\frac{1}{s^2}\delta_{\mu\nu}$ and $g_{\mu\nu}(w,\bar w)$ is the pullback of $g_{ab}(w,\bar w)$.
 This is interpreted as a fundamental string stretching from the center of AdS$_4$ to the boundary, located at $z=0$, where the CFT$_1$ lives.
 By expanding in terms of the fluctuations one obtains various terms which schematically are

 where $L_{2}$ is the free term, and the other are the quartic interactions, \cite{Bianchi:2020hsz}.
-For example, $L_{4X}$ reads
+If we focus on the four-point function of the transverse fluctuations up to NLO, only the contribution from $L_{4X}$ is needed and explicitly it reads

-What is crucial for our purposes is that, although the several contributions differ from theory to theory, reflecting the dependence on the compact manifold and its associated quantities, the term $L_{4X}$ is structurally independent of the specifics of the compact manifold.
-In fact, evaluating the Witten diagrams for the four-point function of the transverse fluctuations $X$ and $\bar X$ always yields the same result, since the only relevant contribution to the connected part originates from $L_{4X}$.
+Crucially, $L_{4X}$ is structurally independent of the specifics of the compact manifold.
+Therefore, the evaluation of the Witten diagrams for the four-point functions of the transverse fluctuations $X$ and $\bar X$ always yields the same result, as the only relevant contribution to the connected part comes from $L_{4X}$.

 From the defect CFT perspective, this implies that the displacement insertions share the same structural form irrespective of the bulk theory.
-Moreover, since supersymmetry relates the four-point function of the displacement to those of the other operators in the supermultiplet, the functional form of all such correlators is thereby fixed.
+Moreover, since supersymmetry relates the four-point function of the displacement to those of the other operators in the supermultiplet, the functional form of all such correlators is thereby constrained, up to NLO, and different correlation functions can be related as in the previous sections; see Sec. \ref{subsec: universality ABJM N4 SCSm Th}.

-While the discussion above has been developed for $3d$ defects, the same reasoning applies, modulo symmetry considerations, to higher-dimensional setups, such as the $1/2$ BPS Wilson line in $\cN=4$ SYM \cite{Giombi:2017cqn}.
-The main difference lies in the tensorial structure of the transverse fluctuations $x^i$ related to the different embedding of AdS$_2$ in AdS$_5$, instead of AdS$_4$ as in the present case.
-However, the the nature of the $L_{4x}$ interaction, will be equivalent to that discussed here leading to an analysis analogous to that presented in subsection \ref{subsec: universality ABJM N4 SCSm Th} and thus to the same conclusion.
+While the discussion above has been developed for defects in $3d$ theories, the same reasoning applies, modulo symmetry considerations, to different line defects in higher-dimensional setups, such as the $1/2$ BPS Wilson line in $\cN=4$ SYM \cite{Giombi:2017cqn}.
+The main difference lies in the tensorial structure of the transverse fluctuations $x^i$ related to the different embedding of AdS$_2$ in AdS$_5$, instead of AdS$_4$ as for the cases discussed above.
+However, the nature of the $L_{4x}$ interaction, discussed in \cite{Giombi:2017cqn}, will be qualitatively equivalent to that discussed here.
+Therefore, the four-point interactions can be identified leading to an analysis analogous to that presented in Sec. \ref{subsec: Universality in 1/2 BPS wilson line N=4 SYM}.